otas01/portfolio-website/README.md

 # Mock up design

-- I used [AdobeXD](https://www.adobe.com/uk/products/xd.html) to design a mock up website before starting to write out the code for it.
+- The [mock up for my website](https://xd.adobe.com/view/eefe92c6-f2c1-4662-8fa0-469f645a1d98-bbad/) was designed using AdobeXD before starting to write out the code for it.
 This was mainly for the landing page.
 I stuck with a simple white/black background for the other pages.

 # Features